U.S. regulator urges registration of cryptocurrency exchanges

 The regulator said any platform providing trading of digital assets that behave like securities and which operate like exchanges must register with the SEC as a national securities exchange, or seek an exemption such as ATS registration.

-While there are dozens of platforms offering trading in cryptocurrencies, Reuters could identify only one, Liquidity M – which is the broker dealer for Templum – that had registered with the SEC as an ATS, according to SEC data.
+There are dozens of platforms offering trading in cryptocurrencies, but Reuters could only identify two ATS registrations for trading cryptocurrencies, according to SEC data.

 The regulator added that some cryptocurrency platforms may not behave like exchanges but offer related services - such as digital wallets - that trigger other registration requirements, such as becoming a clearing agent or broker dealer.